Changes to Bereavement Services

 Service disruption to Registrar Services

-- Deaths and still-births continue to be registered.
-These appointments can be carried out with customers over the phone.
-You can continue to make appointments in the usual way (either by phoning 03451 55 00 99 or via your Funeral Director).
+We will continue to register these appointments and they can be carried out with customers over the phone.
+You can continue to make appointments in the usual way (either by phoning 03451 55 00 77 or via your Funeral Director).
 A Registrar will phone you on the day and time of your appointment to go through the registration process.
 This appointment will take around 70 minutes, but you won't be on the phone for the full appointment time - a few phone calls and emails will be required throughout this time.

 For all other registration enquiries (such as change of name, birth certificate requests etc.) please see our births, deaths and marriages information.